DanKaufmanDev/IconForge/README.md

 ```
 ## Configuration

-The `iconforge.config.js` file allows you to control which files are scanned for icon classes.
+The `iconforge.config.cjs` file allows you to control which files are scanned for icon classes.

 ```javascript
 module.exports = {